Alana Stevenson, dog behaviorist, cat behaviorist, dog trainer, and author, with tabby cat and blue nose pit bull from animal shelter

 Instructor – Animal Behavior, Handling & Management (Bancroft School of Massage Therapy, 2007-2010)

-High School Biology (1997-2002)
+High School Biology and Environmental Science (1997-2002)

 Media Features